apache/pekko/docs/src/main/paradox/persistence-query.md

 **Each read journal must explicitly document which types of queries it supports.**
 Refer to your journal's plugins documentation for details on which queries and semantics it supports.

-While Akka Persistence Query does not provide actual implementations of ReadJournals, it defines a number of pre-defined query types for the most common query scenarios, that most journals are likely to implement (however they are not required to).
+While Pekko Persistence Query does not provide actual implementations of ReadJournals, it defines a number of pre-defined query types for the most common query scenarios, that most journals are likely to implement (however they are not required to).

 ## Read Journals